esengun/game-inventory/README.md

 Inventory service: Responsible for managing items in a player's inventory.
 Catalog service: Responsible for managing categories of inventory items.

-Additionally, there is a common library, which includes generic repository pattern which is used by both of the above services.
+Additionally, there is a common library, which includes generic repository pattern and used by both of the above services imported as a NuGet package.

 Communication between services: Handled by RabbitMQ Used DB: MongoDB